 Melt the lard in a large stockpot or Dutch oven over high heat, taking care not to burn the fat.

 Add the onions, rutabaga, carrots, and leeks to the hot fat and brown for about 3 minutes, stirring constantly.
-Remove the vegetables with a slotted spoon and reserve.
+Remove the vegetables with a slotted spoon.

 Raise the heat and add the beef to the pan and brown on all sides.
 Return the browned vegetables to the pan with the bacon pieces and bay leaf and thyme.